 New-ManagementRoleAssignment -Name <impersonationAssignmentName> -Role <ApplicationImpersonation> -User <serviceAccount> -CustomRecipientWriteScope <scopeName>

-After creating the delegate user, continue setting up the sync in Severa.
+After creating the delegate user, continue setting up the synchronization in Severa.

-Admin permissions are needed to access calendar sync settings.
+Admin permissions are needed to access calendar synchronization settings.

 Office 365

-For a successful authentication, the logged in user must be a Microsoft admin for the domain.
+For authentication to work, the user must be a Microsoft admin for the domain.

 1. Click Grant permissions